 Clients appreciate Lynn’s clear, intentional communication style that allows her to connect with them, and at the same time to hold candid, but constructive, discussions centered on making the best financial decisions.
 Lynn is most in her element when she’s having open, face-to-face conversations with her clients.
 Her aim is to cultivate a true partnership, to work as a team to reach their goals.

 Lynn’s passion for promoting healthy family relationships and caring for children in difficult situations exceeds the boundaries of her work as a lawyer.
-She serves as Past-Chair of the Board of Directors for House of Hope of North Carolina – an organization providing counseling and resources to hurting teenage girls and their families – and she was previously a Co-Chair of the Domestic Issues Committee of the Young Lawyers Division of the NCBA.
+She was Past-Chair of the Board of Directors for House of Hope of North Carolina – an organization providing counseling and resources to hurting teenage girls and their families – and she was previously a Co-Chair of the Domestic Issues Committee of the Young Lawyers Division of the NCBA.

 Lynn gives her all to her work, and her capabilities have not gone unnoticed.
 She is listed in The Best Lawyers in America©, an established benchmark of legal excellence, and North Carolina Super Lawyers – a list that recognizes attorneys who have attained a high degree of peer recognition and professional achievement.
 Lynn frequently appears in Business North Carolina Magazine’s Legal Elite, a high-profile listing of the state’s top lawyers.